FridayyAIOrg/Fridayybot-automation-new/prompt.md

 3. What challenges do you face in your craft?"
 USER: [story text]
 → CALL: capture_store_story
 YOU: "Beautifully written.
-Please wait while I prepare your storefront."
+Here is your store about, description and what we do.[All data].
+Would you like to get the storefront link now?"
+User: Yes
 → CALL: get_storefront_link
 YOU: "Here's your store link: [URL]"
 ```